 Before erotic romance went mainstream and long before the Harlequin Blaze category line (now defunct) or the Dare line was Elaine K. Stirling’s Different Worlds.
 Published in 1991, this book had the first masturbation scene I had ever read in a conventional romance, where the heroine gets off thinking about the hero (this was several years before the often proclaimed “first mainstream romance to feature a masturbating heroine” in Robin Schone’s historical, Awaken My Love.)
 Come to think of it, many older bodice rippers weren’t afraid to have the heroine indulge in a little self-love, but as all sophisticated romance readers know, those horrid books don’t count (insert eye roll here.)

 This was the first in a series of books in the Harlequin Temptation line, where four couples had to overcome some sort of separation/distance.
 Dawn and Michael meet in the jungles of Costa Rica.
 She’s an American scientist working in Central America, and he’s a businessman thousands of miles from his home in Canada.
 They’re not dumb kids falling for each other....
 Read more “Category Romance Review: Different Worlds by Elaine K. Stirling”

-Candace Schuler’s Harlequin Temptation #284 Wildcat was published in 1989, and I cannot believe that 31 years have come and gone since I read it.
-I read this book when I was a preteen, so don’t be too harsh on me for liking this drawn-out battle of wills between a tempestuous female and an ultra-macho rancher.
+Candace Schuler’s Harlequin Temptation #284 Wildcat was published in 1989.
+I cannot believe that 31 years have come and gone since I read it.
+I read this book as a preteen, and this drawn-out battle of wills between a tempestuous female and an ultra-macho rancher really appealed to me.